 I can relate to the disappointment.
 The MATS ticket below was photographed today in 2019 not in May 1968.
 Look closely; it was never used.

 A kidney stone crushed my efforts to return to the most extraordinary war America will ever have.
 This time as an NCO in “one tight fucking rate”, as a yeoman called “Journalist”.
 Then in 1974, to get over the letdown, I let the romanticist in me take me four times to the African Horn and the Sudan.
 A different war would have been a poor substitute for Vietnam.
-That one was mine, my generation’s.
+That one was mine and my generation’s.
 Special.
 Inimitable.
 Worth the risk.
 Yes, the few hairy circumstances in Africa were less dangerous than a shooting war’s, but cold steel will shake you up.
 Below, I’m in Ethiopia in 1974, possibly harming his culture but wanting to keep myself safe by persuading the Afar my camera won’t steal his soul.

 Dr. Johnson made his famous remark to his biographer James Boswell who had gone around in the uniform of a British officer.
 The Play Soldier himself is tattooed with the Marine Corps’ coat of arms, though he, like Boswell, avoided military service.
-Fake valor is an old con.
+Fake valor is an ancient con.

 The best novels inform.
-I wrote what I would want to know about.
-So the story necessarily includes blunt trauma from cross-class, cross-cultural, and cross-racial clashes that occur on three continents.
-Since it unfolds in 1975, “The Play Soldier” had to contrast today’s trash-pop anxieties with the safer wildness of 40 years ago.
-Also, I wanted to show why truth outdoes myth when it’s about the French Foreign Legion, which an educated American told me was disbanded.
-Lastly, to sharpen the exoticness, the story had to unfold in the last European colony in Africa, the French Territory of Afars and Issas.
-Djibouti.
+I wrote how I learned.
+So, the story necessarily includes blunt trauma from cross-class, cross-cultural, and cross-racial clashes that occur on three continents.
+One of my reviewers said the book “makes you think”.
+Since the story unfolds in 1975, the novel had to contrast today’s trash-pop world with the dying 60s’ defiant screams.
+And I wanted to show why the truth outdoes the myth of the French Foreign Legion.
+Lastly, sharpening the exotic, the story unfolds in the last European colony in Africa, the French Territory of Afars and Issas, now simply “Djibouti”.